Welcome to The Royal Cruising Club

 The Royal Cruising Club was founded in 1880 by Sir Arthur Underhill and a coterie of friends to encourage and facilitate cruising in small yachts.
 Members, then as now, contributed to the enjoyment and safety of others by writing accounts of their cruises for the Club Journal and publishing coastal guides.

 Many familiar sailing names have been RCC members: Claud Worth, Erskine Childers, Tilman, Miles and Beryl Smeeton, and that other remarkable couple Eric and Susan Hiscock, whose lifetime of voyaging inspired countless long distance sailors.

 The Club's prime objective remains the furtherance of cruising under sail and its membership, by invitation only and limited to four hundred, enjoys the same friendly intimacy as Underhill's group of Victorian sailing eccentrics.

 Roving Commissions is the annual Journal of the Royal Cruising Club and is an anthology of

 RCC members' cruises for the year.

 RCC Members may purchase additional copies at a member's special price through the online shop available through the RCC Members' Area.

-the "Purchase Roving Commissions" button below and paying by PayPal, credit card, or debit card.
+the "Purchase Roving Commissions (Hard Copy)" button below and paying by PayPal, credit card, or debit card.

 Those wishing to pay by another means, order multiple copies/back copies or for the order to be dispatched overseas, should follow the instructions which